main banner

 Canadian built Mosquito FB 26’s were prepared for ferry flights across the Atlantic by the addition of a disposable 121 Imperial Gallon tank constructed of rubberised material housed in the bomb bay which would have given a total endurance of about 6 hours.
 It is probable that KA317 was equipped with a bomb bay tank which exploded on impact with the stone wall

-Sequel, as written by Hayden in it is thought 2008
+Sequel, as written by Hayden around 2008

 Last July, accompanied by some fellow enthusiasts, we were able to locate the debris field and the site of the crash using metal detectors, and recovered some small fragments from one of the Packard Merlin engines of KA317.
 David Ayton visited again from Canada in early October 2008, but unfortunately the turlough had flooded again after the extremely wet summer, but I was able to give him some of the small items recovered from the crash site.
 He hopes to return again during 2009 when the turlough is dry.

-Because this crash occured after the cessation of hostilities in Europe and the relaxation of censorship of the Irish media, one can find a number of mentions of the crash in Irish newspapers unlike most such crashes since early 1942.
+Because this crash occurred after the cessation of hostilities in Europe and the relaxation of censorship of the Irish media, one can find a number of mentions of the crash in Irish newspapers unlike most such crashes since early 1942.
 Most stories published at the time mistakenly assumed that Gordon Ayton was a member of the Canadian forces, when he was actually a Royal Air Force officer.

 Both the Connaught Sentinel and Connaught Tribune carried similar stories on the 3rd and 7th of July 1945: